When to visit the vet?

 DementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
 Alzheimer's disease is the most common form of dementia. in dogs, also known as cognitiveCognitive refers to the mental processes of recognizing, thinking, learning, and understanding.
 Cognitive functions in dogs and cats include memory, perception, problem-solving, and decision-making.
 Cognitive dysfunction can occur in older animals and is similar to dementia in humans. dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
 This can be due to diseases, disorders, or damage and can affect the quality of life., is a condition characterized by a progressiveProgressive describes a condition or disease that worsens over time.
-This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. deterioration of memory and cognitiveCognitive refers to the mental processes of recognizing, thinking, learning, and understanding.
+This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. decline in memory and cognitiveCognitive refers to the mental processes of recognizing, thinking, learning, and understanding.
 Cognitive functions in dogs and cats include memory, perception, problem-solving, and decision-making.
-Cognitive dysfunction can occur in older animals and is similar to dementia in humans. functions.
+Cognitive dysfunction can occur in older animals and is similar to dementia in humans. function.
 It is similar to dementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
-Alzheimer's disease is the most common form of dementia. in humans and occurs primarily in older dogs.
+Alzheimer's disease is the most common form of dementia. in humans and occurs mainly in older dogs.

 The most important facts at a glance